The Number One Priority in Chicken Coop Maintenance is Ensuring the Health, Welfare, and Safety of Your Flock.

 Collect Your Eggs

 This is probably the most enjoyable part of chicken coop maintenance.
 Going around every day and collecting your payment for all of your hard work in the form of an ongoing supply of fresh, delicious eggs.

-You've worked hard and now it's time to collect your reward, enjoy!
+You've worked hard taking care of your flock and providing them a safe and secure home, now it's time to collect your reward, enjoy!